-Sometimes, ammonium biurate crystals only appear because the urine sample is old or has been poorly preserved.
-Because of this, recollecting the urine sample may be advised if these crystals appear.
+Sometimes ammonium biurate crystals only appear because the urine sample is old or has been poorly preserved.
+Because of this, recollecting a urine sample may be advised if these crystals appear.

 Cholesterol crystals are often clear and shaped like long rectangles, with a notch cut out at the corner.
-They’re most likely to appear after the urine sample has been refrigerated.
+They’re most likely to appear after a urine sample has been refrigerated.

 Cholesterol crystals can be found in both neutral and acid urine.
 They may be caused by renal tubular disease, which can lead to renal failure if left untreated.